sculab/RASP/README.md

 ﻿# RASP (Reconstruct Ancestral State in Phylogenies)

-We have written RASP (Reconstruct Ancestral State in Phylogenies) software to reconstruct ancestral states through phylogenetic trees.
-We develop methods to explore the phylogenetic signal of characters to particular tree, calculate distance between trees, cluster trees into groups, and apply generalized statistical ancestral reconstruction methods to trees.
+With the continual progress of sequencing techniques, genome-scale data are increasingly used in phylogenetic studies.
+With more data from throughout the genome, the relationship between genes and different kinds of characters is receiving more attention.
+Here, we present version 4 of RASP, a software to reconstruct ancestral states through phylogenetic trees.
+RASP can apply generalized statistical ancestral reconstruction methods to phylogenies, explore the phylogenetic signal of characters to particular trees, calculate distances between trees, and cluster trees into groups.
-RASP is easy-to-install on the Windows and Mac platforms, provides a user-friendly graphical interface, and generates exportable graphical results.

 ## Cites
+**To maintain RASP, support users and secure fundings, it is important for us that you cite our paper:**
 Program:
 ```
 Yu Y, Harris AJ, Blair C, He XJ.
 2019.
 RASP (Reconstruct Ancestral State in Phylogenies): a tool for historical biogeography.
 Molecular Biology and Evolution DOI: 10.1093/molbev/msz257